 Alberta has the second-highest average home insurance premium among all provinces.
 The average cost of homeowner's insurance in Calgary is $900 to $1,000 per year or between $75 and $83 per month.
 This is higher than the average across all of Canada, which is about $840 annually.

-In Calgary, as well as across all of Alberta, the average cost of renter's insurance is about $25 per month, or $300 per year.
+In Calgary and across all of Alberta, the average cost of renter's insurance is about $25 per month, or $300 per year.

 Calgary Food Costs